jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

 This hurts both the user- and developer-experience of MathOptInterface.
-In the first case, because simple models have a multi-second delay before solving, and in the latter, because our tests take so long to run!
+In the first case, because simple models have a multi-second delay before solving, and in the latter, because our tests take so long to run.

 This page contains some advice on profiling and fixing latency-related problems in the MathOptInterface.jl repository.